-When you’re out there running your business, sometimes you get caught up in the actions you’re taking instead of questioning them.
-This is incredibly true for digital marketing.
+When you’re out there running your business, you may sometimes get caught up in the actions you’re taking, instead of questioning them.
+This is very true for digital marketing.

-You should always be questioning your efforts to make sure you’re getting the return-on-investment you want.
+You should always be questioning your efforts, to make sure you’re getting the Return-On-Investment (ROI) you want.

-One of the most important steps you can take is truly understanding who your target audience is.
-If you know who that audience is, you can speak their language, peak their curiosity with their interests, and create solutions to their specific problems.
+One of the most important steps, to take for any business to truly understand who your target audience is.
+If you know who that audience is, you can speak their language, peak their curiosity with their interests, and create solutions for their specific problems.

-Delivering on all of those points also makes you more reliable in the eyes of the target audience, as you’ve given them the specific attention instead of spreading your efforts.
+Delivering on all of those points also makes you more reliable in the eyes of your target audience, as you’ve given them the specific attention instead of spreading your efforts.

-So you know who your target audience is, but what are their biggest problems?
-Do you know exactly what’s causing them pain in their life?
+So now you know who your target audience is, but what are their biggest problems?
+Do you know what exactly is causing them pain in their lives?

 If you know their biggest pain points, then you can come in and provide the help they need.

-Knowing their pain helps you develop the right solution, and become a trusty advisor who they want to keep around.
+Knowing their problems helps you develop the right solution, and become a trusty advisor who they want to keep around.

-Is the tent helping them solve the problem of sleepless and unenjoyable camping trips due to poor equipment?
-If you can’t clearly define the problems you solve, you may find no one cares about your product or service.
+Is the tent helping them solve the problem of sleeplessness and unenjoyable camping trips, due to poor equipment?
+If you can’t clearly define the problems you solve, you may find that no one will care about your product or service.

 Is your target audience on the platform?
 Can we create enough quality content to see results?
 Is the platform growing or dying?

-All important things to ask yourself to make sure this platform is key pillar to finding customers and not just another time waster.
+These are all important questions to ask yourself, to make sure the platform is a key pillar to finding customers and not just another time waster.

-We’re lucky enough to be in an age where new software, tools, apps, and systems are all being developed to make our lives more efficient.
-If you aren’t actively thinking about how to make your life easier when marketing online, you’re jeopardizing your business.
+We’re lucky enough to be in an age where new software, tools, apps and systems are being developed to make our lives more efficient.
+If you aren’t actively thinking about how to make your life easier, when marketing online, you’re jeopardizing your business.

 It would be as if you’re here trying to use a typewriter that’s constantly jamming up, while your competitors are speeding through on a brand new keyboard.
-Save yourself energy and time and implement the right strategies and tools.
+Save yourself the energy and time, and implement the right strategies and tools.

-Don’t hit post until you answer this question.
-It sounds so simple, but you don’t want to be creating content that just flies over your audience’s head.
+Do not hit post until you answer this question.
+It sounds so simple, but the last thing you want is creating content that just flies over your audience’s head.
 Ask yourself whether they’d actually care about this piece of content?

 Would it catch their attention?
 Would it spark enough interest to read it?